itsshashanksp/KernelSU/README.md

 # KernelSU
 * A fork of https://github.com/tiann/KernelSU.git by @tiann

+## Build Kernel with KernelSU

-## Installing as a part of the kernel
+## Installing as a part of the GKI based kernels

 1. Let's take [linux] as the path to your kernel source dir.
 ```